 It was a spontaneous decision, something we still get happy about when we think back: early Sunday afternoon we drove last minute to our holiday home to enjoy the fantastic "winter sports" weather.
-With the sled in the trunk and warm clothes on, it was a fantastic afternoon full of snow fun.
+With the sled in the trunk and warm clothes on, it was an afternoon full of snow fun.

 How often does snow lie on the Veluwe?